 CNC Turning Services at BMG

-Between our two ISO 9001:2008 certified facilities — our Trumbauersville, PA headquarters and our second plant in Suzhou, China — we operate more than 75 CNC turning machines.
-Our CNC turning machines are manufactured by industry specialists, including:
+Our Trumbauersville, PA headquarters is Certified to ISO 9001:2015 as well as AS9100 Rev D and our second plant in Suzhou, China is Certified to ISO 9001:2015 as well as TS16949 — we operate more than 75 CNC turning machines.
+Our CNC turning machines are manufactured by industry specialists, including::

 - Mori Seiki

 We bar feed our lathes up to 3” (75mm) in diameter and chuck work pieces up to 10” (254mm) in diameter.
 We are also equipped to perform a wide variety of CNC turning processes:

 - Hard turning — A process designed to replace grinding processes used for hardened materials.

 - Facing — Facing creates a large planar surface, or a face, on an end of the workpiece.

 - Grooving and face grooving — The process of cutting grooves of predetermined depth into the sides or face of a workpiece.

 - Drilling — Used primarily to remove material from the interior of a workpiece beginning at its face, more advanced CNC turning machines can stop workpiece rotation and drill or mill off center or cross center to work piece.

 - Boring — The process of enlarging pre-drilled holes with a single-point tool.